Naugachhia: Tetri Durga Sthan

-Ganga Prasad Lake, also called Ganga Prasad Jheel, is a natural, perennial wetland located in the Gopalpur block of Naugachia subdivision, within Bhagalpur district, Bihar.
-It is an important bird-watching destination, especially for migratory species.
-It is around 10 km away from subdivision headquarters of Naugachia.

 Transport

 The town is connected via rail through the Naugachhia railway station which is on the Barauni–Katihar section of the Sonpur railway division.

 Vikramshila Setu is 6th longest bridge over water in India.
 The 4.7 km long two lane bridge serves as a link between NH 33 and NH 31 running on the opposite sides of the Ganges, connecting Bhagalpur side on the south bank of the Ganges to Naugachhia on the north bank.